Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 The Astra footer disclaimer

-While great for software developers, this ‘Powered by….’ footer can make your site seem less professional, especially if you’re running a business website.
+While great for software developers, this ‘Powered by….’ footer can make your site seem less professional, especially if you are running a business website.

-It also lets hackers know that you’re using WordPress, which could help them break into your site.
-For example, if you’re not using a custom login URL, then hackers can simply add /wp-admin to your site’s address and get to your login page.
+It also lets hackers know that you are using WordPress, which could help them break into your site.
+For example, if you are not using a custom login URL, then hackers can simply add /wp-admin to your site’s address and get to your login page.

-This disclaimer also links to an external site, so it encourages people to leave your website.
+This disclaimer also links to an external site, encouraging people to leave your website.
 This can have a negative impact on your pageviews and bounce rate.

-It is perfectly legal to remove the footer credits link on your site because WordPress is free, and it is released under the GPL license.
+Removing the footer credits link on your site is perfectly legal because WordPress is free and released under the GPL license.

 Basically, this license gives you the freedom to use, modify, and even distribute WordPress to other people.

 Every WordPress plugin or theme that you download from the official WordPress directory is also released under the same GPL license.
-In fact, even most commercial plugins and themes are released under GPL.
+Even most commercial plugins and themes are released under GPL.

-This means you’re free to customize WordPress in any way you want, including removing the footer credits from your business website, online store, or blog.
+This means you are free to customize WordPress in any way you want, including removing the footer credits from your business website, online store, or blog.

 Video Tutorial